Choosing Sake for Keto: Low-Carb Options and Drinking Tips

-An elderly Japanese man with a bald head is wearing a light blue shirt and eyeglasses as he smiles at the camera, in his hand, he holds a traditional Japanese sake cup while preparing to pour from a vessel beside him, his smile is warm and welcoming, with crinkles forming around his eyes.
+An elderly Japanese man with a bald head and wearing a light blue shirt and eyeglasses smiles warmly at the camera; he holds a traditional Japanese sake cup in his hand and prepares to pour from a vessel beside him, his eyes crinkling with his friendly expression.

-Is sake keto, or are there certain types of sake with very little carbs?6
+You may wonder if sake is keto-friendly, or if there certain types of sake with very little carbs.1

 Sake is definitely something that can be enjoyed while following keto but dieters must keep the serving size and type in mind in order to be keto compliant.

-How Many Carbs Are in Sake?
-What Is the Number of Carbs in Sake?
+How Many Carbs Content Are in Sake?
+(Number of Carbs in Sake)

 A typical serving size of sake is between 1 and 3 ounces and one ounce of sake has 1.5 grams of carbohydrates.
 For reference, a standard shot is 1-1.5 ounces, and a standard glass of wine is 6 ounces.